-Kelly Hilyard is the program assistant for the Academy’s Climate and Energy Initiative.
+Kelly Hilyard is a former program assistant for the Academy’s Climate and Energy Initiative.
 She has twenty years of experience working on sustainability projects as an organic farmer, landscape architect, and, most recently, as a LEED AP+ project manager in the green building industry.

 Seth Hoffmeister lives in Green Bay and works as the Field Director for Wisconsin Conservation Voters.
 As Field Director, Hoffmeister works with volunteers, activists, and partner organizations across the state to hold our elected officials accountable for the decisions that they make regarding our natural resources and works to draw attention